hidden treasures of Drake Bay, Costa Rica with Tracie "The Bug Lady" .

 species of salamander has its own unique mating dance.

-male will also make a small incision on the female's skin where he
+salamanders also make a small incision on the female's skin where

-will rub her with his "mental gland".
+they rub the females with their "mental gland".
 This gland is located

 underneath the male's chin and secretes pheromones designed to